Omulosi/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

 `.map` returns a new array that contains the transformed elements depending on the function passed to the map method whereas in `forEach`, the results from running the function passed to the method are discarded for every element.

 2. What is the difference between a function and a method?

-Function are a named encapsulation of a block of code that accomplishes a given task are mean to be standalone and reusable whenever we need to accomplish the task whereas methods are basically functions that are defined inside of and hence bound to some object.
+A function is a named encapsulation of a block of code that accomplishes a given task and is meant to be standalone and reusable whenever we need to accomplish the task whereas methods are basically functions that are defined inside of and hence bound to some object.

 3. What is closure?

 A closure is a function is a function that remembers variable defined outisde of its scope and can access them.

 4. Describe the four rules of the 'this' keyword.